pl3onasm/AADS/algorithms/dynamic-programming/knapsack/README.md

 ${\color{rosybrown}\text{\Large Problem}}$

-We are given a knapsack of a given capacity $W$ and a set of $n$ items.
+We are given a knapsack of a given capacity $W \in \mathbb{N}$ and a set of $n$ items.
 Each item has a certain weight and value.
 The aim is to fill the knapsack with items such that the total weight is less than or equal to the capacity of the knapsack and the total value is maximized.
 The problem is called 0-1 knapsack because for each item, we can either choose to include it entirely in the knapsack or exclude it.
 It is not allowed to include a fraction of an item or include an item more than once.

 <br/>